analythium/shinyproxy-1-click/digitalocean/packer/README.md

 ## Other Examples

 We also use Packer to build some of the Marketplace 1-Click Apps that DigitalOcean maintains.
 You can see the source code for these scripts [in this repo.](https://github.com/digitalocean/droplet-1-clicks)

+## Troubleshooting ShinyProxy

+Logs are written into the `/etc/shinyproxy/logs` folder.

+Use `tail -f /etc/shinyproxy/logs/shinyproxy.log` to stream the end of the log file.

+Check containers with `docker ps`, used ports with `netstat -tln`.